 What Will Happen If I Fail to Register as a Sex Offender as Required under California Penal Code 290?

 This happens every day.
-People do not register as a sex offender under California Penal Code 290 as they're supposed to do, typically within five days of their birthday.
+People do not register as sex offenders under California Penal Code 290 as they're supposed to do, typically within five days of their birthday.

 Another area that catches people is when you move.
 You have to re-register as a sex offender.
 Obviously, you can't just leave your old residence as your area of registration.
 That's the whole point, is that the authorities know exactly where you're living.
 So, if somebody did that, the authorities would assume they're trying to hide where they're living.

 I actually had a client move.
-He was in an apartment complex and he moved from one apartment to another and he figured he was fine because it was all the same address.
-Somehow the police figured out that he was in a different apartment and they filed a case against him.
+He was in an apartment complex, and he moved from one apartment to another, figuring he was fine because it was all the same address.
+Somehow, the police figured out that he was in a different apartment, and they filed a case against him.

 This really puts a big problem in the way for people because now they're looking at years in prison for simply not registering as a sex offender (CALCRIM 1170).